-Following the successful launch of the Apple Watch Series 6 and Apple Watch SE in late 2020, smartwatch fans are eager to see what's in store for the Series 7 model, expected to appear in the autumn of 2021.
+Following the successful launch of the Apple Watch Series 6 and Apple Watch SE in late 2020, smartwatch fans are eager to see what's in store for the Series 7 model, due to appear in the autumn of 2021.
+With around three months to go until the new Apple Watch appears, we're starting to get a good idea of what to expect.

 In this article we round up the latest news and rumours about the Apple Watch Series 7, including its design, tech specs, likely release date and pricing.

-When will the Apple Watch Series 7 be released?
+When will the Apple Watch Series 7 come out?

-We expect the Apple Watch Series to launch in mid-September 2021.
+We expect the Apple Watch Series 7 to be released in mid-September 2021.

-September is marked with a big Watch sign on the calendar at Apple HQ, with the last four models all appearing in that month.
-A quick look at the list below shows when they all arrived:
+September is marked with a big Watch sign on the calendar at Apple HQ, with the last four models all appearing in that month:

 - Apple Watch Series 3: 22 September 2017